DavAug/chi/docs/source/getting_started/quick_overview.rst

 Simulating a mechanistic model
 ******************************

-Using the 1-compartment pharmacokinetic model from chi's model library, simulation of the model simply involves specifying the set of model parameters :math:`\psi = (a_0, v, k_e)` and the time points of interest.
+Using the 1-compartment pharmacokinetic model from Chi's model library, simulation of the model simply involves specifying the set of model parameters :math:`\psi = (a_0, v, k_e)` and the time points of interest.